-An isolation valve is available as an option with Series 241 meters.
-If you supply the isolation valve, it must meet the following requirements:
+An isolation value is available as an option with 241 meters.
+If you supply the isolation value, it must meet the following requirements:

-- A minimum valve bore diameter of 1.875 inches is required, and the valve's body size should be two inches.
-Normally, gate valves are used. - Verify that the valve's body and flange rating are within the flow meter's maximum operating pressure and temperature.
+- 1. A minimum valve bore diameter of 1.875 inches is required, and the valve's body size should be two inches.
+Normally, gate valves are used. - 2.
+Verify that the valve's body and flange rating are within the flow meter's maximum operating pressure and temperature.